Table of Contents

 Credit card solicitation is prohibited within University facilities or on University grounds.
 These prohibited activities include but are not limited to:

-Arrangements for the use of University facilities, including both buildings and grounds, must be made in advance through the Conference Services Office (Plaster Student Union 302, phone 417-836-5653).
+Arrangements for the use of University facilities, including both buildings and grounds, must be made in advance through the Event and Meeting Services Office (Plaster Student Union 302, phone 417-836-5653).